nullre/rw_mods/NR_AutoMachineTool/README_en.md

 ### Caution
 - Planter will not plant in places that can not be planted by temperature etc.
 - Even if there are plants that are not designated as agriculture zones, they will not reap.
 - The frame at the time of placement is the frame when electric power is minimum.
 By setting power after installation the frame expands.
+It can be avoided by canceling all processing requests or by removing them after disassembling the automatic machine tool.
 - I think balance is not good.

 ### TODO